2wav/wpgql-nuxt-boilerplate/README.md

 1. Follow the Wordpress installation instructions.
 1. Go to the plugins page.
 1. Activate all plugins.
-1. Go to Wordpress Settings->Permalinks and set to anything but the default.
+1. Go to Settings->Permalinks and set to anything but the default.
+1. Go to Tools->Import, click Run Importer, and import `WP Import.xml` from the `support` directory.
 1. Open a new terminal session **(leave your Docker session running)**.
 1. `cd` into the `/nuxt` directory (if you didn't change directories, `cd ../nuxt`).
 1. Install node modules `npm i`.
 1. Start the application `npm run dev`.

+## Included in the Box
+* Menu support: See `SiteNav.vue`.
+You must know the name of your menu.
+    * Menu items also get highlighted when you're on their route!
+* Get page or post content: see `/pages/_.vue` and `/posts/_.vue`.
+* Get and paginate a list of pages or posts: see `PostDirectory.vue`.
+* Globally accessible SCSS variables, mixins, and functions: see `/assets/scss`.

 ## Additional NPM packages for Nuxt
 * [@nuxtjs/apollo](https://www.npmjs.com/package/@nuxtjs/apollo): Apollo inside Nuxt.